nealrs/vm-bot/README.md

 1. Set your email address in config.php
 2. Upload somewhere web accessable
-3. Point your twilio # at it.
+3. Point your twilio # at it

-**Make it your own**

-- Write your own facts
+4. Make it your own
-- Switch to a female answering voice
-- Add other integrations

 **Menu**